-- 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community. - 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained. - 10.4 We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
-We are responsible for determining the appropriate level of supervision depending on the circumstances.
-We will always check the identities of contractors and their staff on arrival. - 10.5 We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities.
+- 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community.

+- 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site.
+We will undertake an assessment of the education value, age appropriateness and content of the visitors itinerary. - 10.4 Visitors who are in school/college in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check. - 10.5 We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
+We are responsible for determining the appropriate level of supervision depending on the circumstances and set out our safeguarding requirements in any contacts between school/college and the contractor's organisation.
+We will always check the identities of contractors and their staff on arrival. - 10.6 We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities. - 10.7 When the school/college is let, if services or activities re provided by the governing body or proprietor, under the direct supervision or management of school/college staff, the school/college arrangements for child protection will apply. - 10.8 When the school/college is let and services or activities are provided by another body, we seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and ensure there are arrangements in place to liaise with school/college on these matters where appropriate. - 10.9 Should we receive an allegation relating to an incident that happened when an individual or organisation were using our premises for the purpose of running activities for children, we will follow our safeguarding policies and procedures including informing the LADO. - 10.10 Safeguarding arrangements should be included in any lease or hire agreement as a condition of use and occupation of the school/college premises - failure to comply with this will lead to termination of the agreement. - 10.11 We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff.
+All visitors have competed checks and school staff stay with any